FusionAuth/fusionauth-theme-helper/README.md

 Commit them to version control.

-In a separate terminal, run `node startwatch.js`
+In a separate terminal, run `node startwatch.js`.
+This will upload any templates that are modified.

-Edit the files
+Edit the files using whatever local editor you want.

-In the browser, reload the themed pages and see your chnages live
+In the browser, reload the themed pages and see your chnages live.

 When done, commit changes to version control.

+You can do a final upload by running `upload.sh`.

+## TODO

+Have the messages file handled as well.
+Only templates are supported currently.